 What Are the Different Types of Credit Scores?

 Your credit score is a three-digit number — ranging from 300 to 850 — that demonstrates your financial health and ability to repay debt.
-Your credit score is calculated based on the activity on your credit reports, provided by the three credit bureaus — Experian, Equifax and TransUnion.
+Your credit score is calculated based on the activity on your credit reports, provided by the three major credit bureaus — Experian, Equifax and TransUnion.
 The two most widely used types of credit scores are FICO Score and VantageScore.

 What are the different credit scoring models?